-Join Fine Gardening magazine, the nation’s premier source for trusted gardening information, for this special day of seminars from some of the country’s leading horticultural minds and practitioners.
+Join Fine Gardening, the nation’s premier source for trusted gardening information, for this special day of seminars from some of the country’s leading horticultural minds and practitioners.
 This series takes a step beyond the basics, offering practical solutions and science-based information to make your garden healthier and more beautiful.
 This is the knowledge that makes the difference in a garden.
 Knowing some of what these experts know is essential to bringing your garden closer to what you have always dreamed it could be.
-The chance to hear such expertise in one day is an opportunity not to be missed!
+The chance to learn from such expertise in one day is an opportunity not to be missed!

 Details and Tickets

 The Fine Gardening Seminar Series: Expert Solutions for Avid Gardeners

 Ticket includes admission to the Boston Flower & Garden Show, a free swag bag, and free lunch

 Picking the Right Plant: Perennials That Stand Out from the Pack